-Learning about good behaviour is part of our curriculum at BMS including how to behave well online.
+Learning about good behaviour is part of our additional curriculum at BMS including how to behave well online.
 It happens regularly in the following ways:

-- Through assemblies which take place twice a week. - During registration and tutorial with class teacher or tutor. - During PSHE, Relationships and Relationships and Sex Education either from school staff or visiting speakers. - Through posters, displays and social media posts. - As part of the House System and Monitor System where Sixth Form act as role models and guides to the younger students.
+- Through assemblies which take place twice a week. - As part of the Junior School ICT curriculum - During registration and tutorial with class teacher or tutor. - During PSHE, Relationships and Relationships and Sex Education either from school staff or visiting speakers. - Through posters, displays and social media posts. - As part of the House System and Monitor System where Sixth Former act as role models and guides to the younger students.